Information for Solar Installers

 Your accreditation

-To install a solar power or battery storage system at a customer’s premises in Ausgrid’s network, installers must have the appropriate Clean Energy Council installer accreditation and hold a NSW electrical licence for any work on the customer’s electrical installation.
+To install a solar power or battery storage system at a customer’s premises in Ausgrid’s network, Ausgrid requires designer and installers to have the appropriate accreditation through Solar Accreditation Australia (SAA).
+You should also obtain any additional training/accreditation from the manufacturer of the equipment to be installed.

 Inverter installation